sreehariX/mathmate-docs/docs/Gemini RateLimits.md

 - For this case solving math problems requires complex reasoning and this model is best suited for that.

-- It has better performance in most cases as compred to other models in problem solving.
+- It has better performance in most cases as compared to other models in problem solving.

 ## API running out of free tier credits
 - The free tier rate limits are 2RPM , 32000 tokens per day and 50 requests per day.